-• All the state designated Main Street Maryland communities (33) and the Baltimore City designated Main Street neighborhoods (8) have been awarded funding to support local grants to businesses within their Main Street districts.
+• All the State designated Main Street Maryland communities (33) and the Baltimore City designated Main Street neighborhoods (8) have been awarded and received funding to support local grants to businesses within their Main Street districts.
 Awards were based on applications submitted to DHCD's Maryland Strong Economic Recovery Initiative: Main Streets by the nonprofit organization or local government responsible for administering the local Main Street program.
-Requests for payment from awardees were processed by DHCD the week of March 29 and awardees are expected to receive their awarded funds by April 9, 2021.